 This snarkfest follows in the proud tradition of another photo-caption meme—”This is the ideal male body.
 You may not like it, but this is what peak performance looks like”—which kicked off when Vic Berger IV and Phil Braun began to mock conservative radio host Steven Crowder’s admiration for Russian MMA fighter Fedor Vladimirovich Emelianenko.
 (The original tweet has a typo—”make body”—which is the subject of much derision as well.)

-This is the ideal make body.
-You may not like it, but this is what peak performance looks like. pic.twitter.com/6M8Y63QNI7
+THIS is the ideal dog body.
+Love it or hate it, this is what peak performance looks like pic.twitter.com/MlhozQBwXo

 https://twitter.com/unoememes/status/780139678804480000